jay7n/jay7n.github.io/source/_drafts/POST-request-method-1.md

 tags: web
 ---

-There're some reasons I would try dodging POST requests whenever I get a chance.
+There're some reasons I would try dodging POST requests whenever I stand a chance.

 Number One and the most, it's more complex to grasp than GET from the first glance.
 Number Two, HTTP proxies are highly error-tolerant (or more obscure on the other view) so that if something appears to be wrong, you barely know which side it belongs to.
 And Number Three, some header definitions at different parts are overlapped, which gets things more tangled.